-You can apply for a Sportsperson visa (T2) if all of the following apply:
+You can apply for an International Sportsperson visa if all of the following apply:

 - you’re an elite sportsperson or qualified coach, who’s recognised by your sport’s governing body as being at the highest level of your profession internationally